spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/test-coverage-is-common-e-com-flow-covered.md

 template: howto-guide-template
 ---

-# Test coverage: Is common E-com flow covered?

-{% info_block infoBox %}

-Resources: Backend

-{% endinfo_block %}

-## Description

 Do a code review of the archived project received as part of the prerequisites and identify if the following functionalities were covered with tests:
-* PLP (product listing page)
-* PDP (product detail page)
+* Product Listing page
+* Product Details page
-* Add to Cart
+* Add to cart
-* Checkout (test steps)
+* Checkout: test steps
 * Place order

-These functionalities have to be covered with at least one type of testing from the list: unit, functional or behavioural.
+These functionalities should be covered with at least one type of testing:
-It’s acceptable to have other testing technologies except for default codeception, for example, Behat, phpspec etc…
+* Unit
+* Functional
+* Behavioral

+Except of Codeception, it’s acceptable for the project to use other testing technologies, like Behat or phpspec.

+## Resources

+Backend

 ## Formula

-Approximately 1 day per functionality/module.
+Approximately 1 day per functionality or module.